Chas Dingle: Prison life and affair

 Daniel Kilkelly of Digital Spy confirmed that Chas Dingle would begin a steamy affair with Cameron Murray (Dominic Power), the boyfriend of her niece Debbie Dingle (Charley Webb).
 The pair's attraction ignites after Cameron is employed at the Woolpack and later succumb as their love strengthens.
-However, back in the summer, Chas' half sister Gennie Walker (Sian Reese-Williams) discovered that half-sister Chas was having an affair with Cameron, but she ultimately decided to conceal her discovery upon the illicit couple agreeing to end the fling.
+However, back in the summer, Chas's half sister Gennie Walker (Sian Reese-Williams) discovered that half-sister Chas was having an affair with Cameron, but she ultimately decided to conceal her discovery upon the illicit couple agreeing to end the fling.
 The latest twist begins as Chas plays with fire by suggesting that Cameron should meet her at Gennie's place as nobody will be in.
 However, as the pair passionately kiss in the house, the front door suddenly opens and Gennie catches them red-handed!
 Sian Reese-Williams hinted that Gennie may be later involved with protecting her secret, commenting: "Nothing ever goes unpunished in soapland, does it?
 I'm sure that this won't, either.
 Gennie's role in keeping the secret will be brought up again, I'm sure.
 It's lurking in the background!"
-As Emmerdale's 40th anniversary episodes aired, Debbie, along with parents Cain Dingle and Charity Sharma, finally uncovered Chas' affair with Cameron, marking the climax of one of the biggest stories in Emmerdale's history.
+As Emmerdale's 40th anniversary episodes aired, Debbie, along with parents Cain Dingle and Charity Sharma, finally uncovered Chas's affair with Cameron, marking the climax of one of the biggest stories in Emmerdale's history.

 Temporary departure (2017)

 On 31 October 2016, Pargeter announced she was pregnant, and as such the character of Chas would be temporarily written out in 2017.
-Chas made her final appearance in the episode broadcast 31 March 2017, alongside actress Isobel Steele, who portrayed Olivia Flaherty, as Steele was also leaving temporarily to take her GCSEs.
+Chas made her final appearance in the episode broadcast 31 March 2017, alongside actress Isobel Steele, who played Olivia Flaherty, as Steele was also leaving temporarily to take her GCSEs.
 Pargeter gave birth to twin daughters in April 2017, and she returned to filming in August 2017.
 Chas made her on-screen return to the programme on 25 October 2017.